 Western Europe rebuilt after World War II.
-The Marshall Plan, named in 1948 after its creator, U.S. Secretary of State George Marshall, helped restore European economies by providing
+The Marshall Plan, named in 1948 after its creator, U.S. Secretary of State George Marshall, helped restore European economies by providing U.S. aid.

-U.S. aid.

-Section 1: The Industrial Democracies (cont.)
 Part of the aim of the Marshall Plan was to keep democracy (a system of government led by and for the whole population of a country, usually through representation) alive in Europe and prevent communism (a country where the government owns everything for the good of its people and where classes of society do not exist) from spreading there.

-Section 1: The Industrial Democracies (cont.)
 The goal was to allow capitalism (an economic system in a country where production and prices are controlled by buyers and sellers and ownership of businesses by citizens is possible) and free market economies (an economic system based on buyers and sellers with little or no government control) to grow.

-Marshall
+George Marshall problems.